ChenFindling/tragic-algebra-analyzer/README.md

 umbrella-partnership C-corps (Carvana, Ryan Specialty) get their full history measured and their per-share valuation refused, with the reason stated, until the count basis can be priced honestly.

+## 🔭 Expectations

+A reverse DCF, after Alfred Rappaport and Michael Mauboussin's *Expectations Investing*.
+The page never says what a company is worth.
+It solves what today's price implies: the owners'-earnings growth rate at which the Tragic Algebra Analyzer's IV15 equals the price at the chosen tier and required return (default 15%, the kit's standard; the box opens down to 8% for the market-cost-of-capital reading), and — holding growth at the revenue seed — the year-15 exit multiple the price implies when the cash flows are bought and the business sold in year 15.
+Each solve is engine arithmetic run backwards on the same verbatim copy of the valuation code every page carries, and each reproduces the forward identity live: IV15 at the solved rate must equal the price to the cent on the page, or the page refuses its own answer.

+The implied rate is stated as the path the tier actually shapes — the stage-1 rate, the fade, the exit — together with the demand it places on the first ten years and its 15-year flat equivalent, because a stage-1 rate quoted as if it ran fifteen years flat would overstate the ask.
+That path is then put against two panels of filed evidence: the company's own best five-year stretch and full-window rate, on owners' earnings and on revenue; and a base-rate table computed from the 26 names the kit already reads — the Burry master set plus the internal regression names, with KNSL and GRAB dropped by the kit's own doctrine and the note saying so.
+The table is pinned data with its as-of date, recomputed by session and never fetched live.
+"Sustained g for k years" means the best k-year endpoint CAGR anywhere in a sixteen-year read, endpoints positive — deliberately the generous reading, and a best stretch can start at a trough, so every figure carries its window.
+Coverage is honest per column: revenue history under the current tags reaches about ten years for many filers, so the ten-year revenue column counts 8 names where the ten-year owners'-earnings column counts 21, and the table says so rather than pooling around it.

+It refuses everything the Tragic Algebra Analyzer refuses, and where that page withholds a verdict and still shows its measurements, this page prints no implied number at all: financials route to the Financials Checker, IFRS filers to the Non-US Checker, umbrella-partnership C-corps and missing share counts stop with the reason stated.
+Its own refusals follow the same rule.
+A base at or below zero routes to the Inflection Checker, because an implied growth rate solved from a negative base is noise.
+A price at or below the zero-growth IV15 is stated as implying decline rather than solved into a negative rate.
+An implied rate beyond 60% a year is stated as beyond any base rate on record rather than printed as if it meant something.
+And the output paragraph carries no adjective — the arithmetic, the windows and the counts, with the judgement left where it belongs; a self-test scans every output sentence and holds the page to it.

 ## 📈 Return Calculator